 Co-designed Processes

 Co‑design brings together Elders, Traditional Owners, community organisations and institutions to agree on process rules that respect custom while providing legal certainty.
-Documented case studies from courts and tribunals show co‑designed models can reduce litigation and improve satisfaction with outcomes.
+Documented studies and tribunal examples show co‑designed models reduce litigation and raise satisfaction with outcomes when communities lead design and are properly resourced.

 Capacity Building

-Investing in community development and capability — training facilitators, funding on‑Country activities, supporting mapping and record‑keeping — strengthens indigenous dispute resolution systems and enables communities to participate on equal terms with institutions.
+Investing in community development — training local facilitators, funding on‑Country activities, supporting participatory mapping and record‑keeping — strengthens indigenous dispute resolution systems and enables communities to engage as equal partners in negotiations and mediation.

 Legal Recognition

-Greater statutory recognition of customary decision‑making (for example within native title mediation frameworks or through carefully structured ILUAs) can provide enforceability while retaining cultural legitimacy.
-The Native Title Act already provides mediation pathways that can incorporate traditional processes, though reforms and better resourcing would broaden their effectiveness.
+Greater statutory recognition of customary decision‑making within native title mediation frameworks or via carefully structured ILUAs can provide enforceability while retaining cultural legitimacy.
+The Native Title Act already provides mediation pathways; expanding resourcing and practice guidance helps ensure traditional inputs are meaningfully accommodated.

 Cross‑Cultural Training

-Training for legal professionals, government officials and industry on cultural obligations, protocols and dispute resolution values improves mutual understanding and reduces the risk of miscommunication or coercive practice.
+Training for legal professionals, government officials and industry on cultural obligations, protocols and dispute resolution values improves mutual understanding and reduces the risk of miscommunication, coercion or tokenistic processes.

-- Recognise and resource co‑designed dispute resolution pilots that embed customary decision‑making into native title mediation and ILUA negotiations;
+- Recognise and fund co‑designed dispute resolution pilots that embed customary decision‑making into native title mediation and ILUA negotiations;

-- Fund capability programs for Indigenous governance, on‑Country mapping and community‑led mediation training; and
+- Invest in capability programs for Indigenous governance, on‑Country mapping and community‑led mediation training;

 Cross-cultural training helps bridge traditional and modern dispute resolution approaches.